AkshayAgarwal007/Jekyll-Mono/about.md

 permalink: /about/
 ---

-I graduated in Computer Science at University of Salerno and the argument of my thesis concerned IPv6 and IPsec protocols.
+I graduated in Computer Science at University of Salerno in 2016 and the argument of my thesis concerned IPv6 and IPsec protocols.
 I’m currently a Computer Security Master's-degree student at University of Salerno.

 ## Education